Backward dynamics of non-expanding maps in Gromov hyperbolic metric spaces: Stable dilation at a BRFP

 hence

 Moreover, by (1) of \cite[Proposition 6.19]{AFGG},

 \endproof

 \begin{definition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space.
 Let $f\colon X\to X$ be a non-expanding map.
 Recall (Definition \ref{ringsofpower}) that $f$ is called elliptic if it admits a forward orbit which is not escaping (equivalently by Calka's theorem, every forward orbit is relatively compact).
-If $f$ is non-elliptic, we say that it is \begin{itemize} \item {\sl parabolic} if its Denjoy--Wolff point is indifferent, or equivalently if $c(f)=0$; \item {\sl hyperbolic} if its Denjoy--Wolff point is attracting, or equivalently if $c(f)>0$. \end{itemize} \end{definition} \begin{remark} This definition generalizes both the classification of holomorphic self-maps of a bounded strongly convex domain of $\C^n$ (see e.g. \cite{AbRaback}), and the classification of isometries of a proper geodesic Gromov hyperbolic metric space (see for instance \cite{CDP}). \end{remark}
+If $f$ is non-elliptic, we say that it is \begin{itemize} \item \textit{parabolic} if its Denjoy--Wolff point is indifferent, or equivalently if $c(f)=0$; \item \textit{hyperbolic} if its Denjoy--Wolff point is attracting, or equivalently if $c(f)>0$. \end{itemize} \end{definition} \begin{remark} This definition generalizes both the classification of holomorphic self-maps of a bounded strongly convex domain of $\C^n$ (see e.g. \cite{AbRaback}), and the classification of isometries of a proper geodesic Gromov hyperbolic metric space (see for instance \cite{CDP}). \end{remark}

 We briefly describe the BRFPs of isometries.
-An isometry $f\colon X\to X$ of a proper geodesic Gromov hyperbolic space extends to a homeomorphism $\tilde f\colon {\overline X}^G\to {\overline X}^G$.
-Clearly if $\eta\in \partial_GX$ is a BRFP it is also a fixed point of $\tilde f$.
-The converse is also true by Proposition \ref{characterizationBRFP}.
-If $f$ is a hyperbolic isometry then it has two fixed points at the boundary: the Denjoy--Wolff point $\zeta$ of $f$ and the Denjoy--Wolff point $\eta$ of $f^{-1}$.
-It follows from Proposition \ref{sandman} that
+An isometry $f\colon X\to X$ of a proper geodesic Gromov hyperbolic space extends to a homeomorphism $\tilde f\colon {\overline X}^G\to {\overline X}^G$ (see \cite[Theorem 3.9, Chapter III.H]{BH}).
+Clearly if $\eta\in \partial_GX$ is a BRFP, then it is a fixed point of $\tilde f$.
+Conversely, if $\eta\in \partial_GX$ is a fixed point of $\tilde f$, then given a geodesic ray $\gamma$ with endpoint $\eta$, the curve $f\circ \gamma$ is also a geodesic ray with endpoint $\eta$, and thus by Proposition \ref{characterizationBRFP} the point $\eta$ is a BRFP.
+By a classical result (see e.g. \cite{CDP}), if an isometry $f$ is not elliptic then either \begin{enumerate} \item the unique fixed point of $\tilde f$ in $\partial_GX$ is the Denjoy--Wolff point of $f$, and in this case $f$ is parabolic; or \item $\tilde f$ has exactly two fixed points in $\partial_GX$, which are the Denjoy--Wolff points of $f$ and $f^{-1}$, and in this case $f$ is hyperbolic. \end{enumerate} It follows that if $f$ is parabolic, then its indifferent Denjoy--Wolff point is the only BRFP.
+If $f$ is hyperbolic, and $\zeta,\eta$ denote the Denjoy--Wolff points of $f$ and $f^{-1}$ respectively, then it follows from Proposition \ref{sandman} and from $c(f)=c(f^{-1})$ that

-If $f$ is parabolic then its Denjoy--Wolff point $\zeta$ is the only fixed point of $\tilde f$ in $\partial_GX$, and by Proposition \ref{sandman} it has dilation 1.